A beautiful piece of salmon can become the perfect grilled meal, but the process can be intimidating for first-timers.

 Gas vs Charcoal: Which Works Better for Grilled Salmon?

-Charcoal can impart unique flavor in some dishes, but it makes little difference when working with an ingredient like salmon that cooks quickly.
+Charcoal can impart a unique flavor to some dishes, but it makes little difference when working with an ingredient like salmon that cooks quickly.

 With a charcoal grill, you’ll need to get the coals going manually and ensure that you have even heat distribution.